PT-Hrothgar/PT-Hrothgar.github.io/README.md

 - Reads the "sortmethod" radio input to determine the user's desired sorting method, and, if necessary, sorts the results by number of repeated letters.
 > [!NOTE]
 > Note that even if the results are sorted by number of repeated letters, within a section of the sorted array whose words all have the same number of repeated letters, the original sorted order will be preserved.
-- Splits the results into three arrays of equal length, and writes one array to each column of the `<div>` element reserved for the purpose.
+- Splits the results into three arrays of equal length and writes one array to each column of the `<div>` element reserved for the purpose.
 - Handles the showing of appropriate messages about the results, e.g. "No results found" or "Showing only the top 75 of [for example] 373 results".

+##### about_license.html
+This short HTML file simply contains the sentence "The code for this website is licensed under the Apache License 2.0", with a hyperlink to LICENSE.txt.

+##### Image files: favicon.ico, mystery.png, sleep.png, wordlemaster.png, wordlemaster_mobile.png
+`favicon.ico` is the M on the green background that is the logo of Wordle Master.

+`mystery.png` contains the Wordle guesses STARE, DOING, and LUMPY as shown at the top of this README.
+It is used at the top of the user guide in the same way it is used here: to demonstrate a case where you would have a lot of trouble without Wordle Master.

+`sleep.png` contains the Wordle guess SLEEP colored impossibly: with the first E gray and the second E yellow.
+It is used in the user guide where it is explaining why such a coloring of a Wordle guess is impossible.

+`wordlemaster.png` is a screenshot of Wordle Master in action.
+It is used as the OGP image of the site, and is shown at the bottom of the user guide to show the solution to the STARE-DOING-LUMPY puzzle.

+`wordlemaster_mobile.png` is the same as the above image, except that the screenshot is of the one-column layout of Wordle Master used on mobile devices.
+It is used instead of `wordlemaster.png` on mobile devices, since it is less wide.

+**Happy Wordling, everybody!**